Dr Alexis Diaz-Torres

 Biography

 I grew up in a small town in Cuba and competed in the Cuban Team at the 19th International Junior Physics Olympiad in Bad Ischl (Austria) in 1988.
 I studied Physics at KLTE in Debrecen (Hungary) and InSTEC in Havana (Cuba).
 I received my PhD in Theoretical Nuclear Physics from the Justus-Liebig University Giessen (Germany) in 2000.
 I have worked as a researcher at Surrey (UK), Goethe-University in Frankfurt am Main (Germany), ANU (Australia) and the European Centre for Theoretical Studies in Nuclear Physics and Related Areas (ECT*) in Trento (Italy).
 I was a Humboldt Research Fellow at Goethe-University in Frankfurt (2003-2005) and a Senior Researcher at the ECT* (2011-2016).
 I was appointed as a Senior Lecturer at Surrey in 2016, and promoted to Reader in 2020.
-My research interests include quantum physics and the physics of nuclear reactions, which are crucial for our understanding of the creation of the chemical elements in the universe and is therefore at the core of science programmes at new generation nuclear research facilities such as FRIB, FAIR, and RIBF-RIKEN.
+In 2020, I was elected as a Fellow of the Institute of Physics (FInstP).
+I have been a Fellow of the Higher Education Academy (FHEA) since 2018.
+Since 2021, I have served as Associate Editor for The European Physical Journal A. My research interests include quantum physics and the physics of nuclear reactions, which are crucial for understanding the creation of the chemical elements in the universe and is therefore at the core of science programmes at new generation nuclear research facilities such as FRIB, FAIR, and RIBF-RIKEN.
 I originate, develop and implement novel quantum dynamical methods for describing nuclear reactions and associated measurements.
-I am a fellow of the Institute of Physics and the Higher Education Academy.
-I am a member of the Editorial Board of The European Physical Journal A. Beside my research and teaching, I enjoy hiking, taking photos, and cooking.
+Beside academia, I enjoy hiking, taking photos, and cooking.

 Areas of specialism